om-ashish-soni/Competitive-Programming/README.md

 ---
 ## good to know
 - at max a number can have O(2*sqrt(n)-1) factors , which number of factors' upper bound .
+- A leaf node is a node with degree less than or equal to 1.
 ---
 # Roadmap